Kent Williams (voice actor)

 Kent Williams is an American voice actor who works on English dubs of Japanese anime.
 He is known as the voice of Mercenary Tao, Dr. Gero, and Supreme Kai in the Dragon Ball franchise, Father in Fullmetal Alchemist: Brotherhood, Mr. Compress in My Hero Academia, the Judge in the Ace Attorney anime series, and Dr. Hatori Sohma in the original Fruits Basket series, as well as its 2019 reboot.

-Personal life

-Kent has a son, Adam, who voiced for Funimation under an alias as a child actor.